-3.38.1 Normal work
+3.36.1 Normal work

 All work conducted on site shall fall within the legal requirements in accordance with the Basic Conditions of Employment Act.
-Contractors will notify their Eskom Supervisor or project manager of any work that needs to be performed after hours according to the agreed arrangements.
+The main contractor will notify their Eskom Kriel Power Station Supervisor or project manager of any work that needs to be performed after hours according to the agreed arrangements.
 (The application needs to be submitted timeously).
 Where applicable, the notification should include proof of application, for overtime, to the Department of Employment and Labour and /or the letter of approval from the Department of Employment and Labour.

-3.38.2 Night work
+3.36.2 Night work

 When night work is to be performed, the baseline risk assessment must be reviewed to include the management of night work.
-Contractors shall provide sufficient lighting to enable the entire work site to be illuminated to a degree that employees will not work in dark (un-illuminated) or dimly lit areas.
+The main contractor shall provide sufficient lighting to enable the entire work site to be illuminated to a degree that employees will not work in dark (un-illuminated) or dimly lit areas.
 Care must be exercised as not to use few lights with high light intensives as this will cause night blindness.